 the administration of the Employer-at-Injury Program.

-at Injury Program (EAIP): Provide consultation and oversight
+Program (EAIP): Provide consultation and oversight for insurer-administered

-Incentives include exemption from paying workers' compensation premiums of the Preferred
+include exemption from paying workers' compensation premiums of

 and employment purchases.

 Vocational Assistance Dispute Resolution: Resolve disputes related to vocational

 assistance process, including eligibility determinations, appropriateness of vocational

 Benefit Consultation: Respond to inquiries from injured workers, insurers, employers, medical providers, and attorneys in an effort to resolve misunderstandings and differences which might otherwise result in sanctions or litigation.